 Welcome to this week’s Postcard From – the feature where I chat to some lucky explorer about their recent travels.
-If you would like to take part please click here for more info.
 This week, I’ve been chatting to blogger Nikoleta Míchalová about her current home of Vienna.
 Hopefully she’ll be able to share some great insider tips for exploring the city!

 Nikoleta is a full-time student with passion for travelling, who decided to launch her travel website The Bonfire Dream on August 10th 2015.
 She has experienced lots of success which keeps her going even though she doesn’t always have the time.
 Some of the successes include awards like the Liebster Award, 11 little things and Blogger’s Recognition Award.
 However, Nikoleta felt there were not enough awards for travel bloggers – so she established one herself only one month after she started her travel website; the Bonfire Dream Award.
 Her new challenge now is to start getting the word about her blog out there and showing the rest of the world what she believes is a quality content.

 Hi Nikoleta!
 Where are you sending this ‘postcard’ from?

 I am sending this postcard from Vienna.
 It is capital of Austria, a city that was selected to be the world’s most livable city several years after each other, a city with history that comes alive in museums like the Time Travel, events like classical concerts, operas and balls.
 On the other hand Vienna is the city of young with countless opportunities to go crazy!
 Younger tourists especially might find it exciting as the legal drinking/smoking/clubbing age is 16.
 Fun ha?
 And lastly, it is a city where people care so much about their physical health and so you have many opportunities to do sports – cycling routes, hiking routes, sport arenas, swimming pools, outdoor gyms, normal gyms and so many more opportunities will most definitely help improve your physical health.